cetceeve/SparkLing/README.md

 Note that the free tier should be enouph to support the feature pipeline for quite a long time.

 ### Running
-Once you have set up your API keys, you can simply run SparkLing with the following command.
+Once you have set up your API keys, you can simply run Transitmap with the following command.
 ```
 docker-compose up --build
 ```